aesadin/Sliced-Pizzeria/README.md

-# Won't You Be My Neighbor
+# Sliced Pizzeria

 #### _Date_
-June 12, 2020
+June 19, 2020

 #### By _Allison Sadin_

 ## Description

-This website takes a number input by the user and creates a range from 0 up to and including the inputted number.
-Then it replaces all numbers in that range containing the digit 3, with the sentence "Won't you be my neighbor?".
-Then it replaces all numbers in that range containing the digit 2, with the word "Boop!".
-Then it replaces all numbers in that range containing the digit 1, with the word "Beep!".
-Then it returns the string to the user.
+This website allows the user to order a pizza.
+It offers 3 size options as well as 3 add on options.
+The website will collect the users selection and return to them their order as well as their name and phone number and then the order total.

 ## Specs
-1. Create object constructor that includes properties for pizza size, pizza toppings and pizza type
+1. Create object constructor that includes properties for pizza size, pizza toppings
   * Input: no input necessary
-  * Output: function Pizza(size, toppings, type) {this.size, this.toppings,this.typt}
+  * Output: function Pizza(size, topping1, topping2, topping3) {this.size, this.topping1, this.topping2, this.topping3}

 2. Create prototype to calculate price of pizza
   * Input: no input necessary
+  * Output: small: $14.99, medium: 18.99 large: 22.99

+3. Create prototype that adds 12.00 to the pizza size to account for the added toppings
+  * Input: size: small, topping1: anchovy, topping2: artichoke, topping3: cheese
-  * Output:
+  * Output: total: 26.99

-3. Create pizza objects from constructor, vegetarian, all meat, classic
+4. Create object from constructor
   * Input: no input necessary
-  * Output: let vegPizza = new Pizza([sm, md, lg], [garlic, mushroom, spinach], [v, gf, reg])

-4. Replace the number 2 with the string "Beep!"
-  * Input: 2
-  * Output: "Boop!"

-5. Replace the number 3 with the string "Won't you be my neighbor?"
-  * Input: 3
-  * Output: "Won't you be my neighbor?"

-6. When a number in the sequence has any digits in it with a '1', replace number with the string "Beep!".
-  * Input: 91
-  * Output: "Beep!"

-7. When a number in the sequence has any digits in it with a '2', replace number with the string "Boop!".
-  * Input: 20
-  * Output: "Boop!"
+  * Output: newPizza = [small, anchovy, aritchoke, cheese]

-8. When a number in the sequence has any digits in it with a '3', replace number with the string "Won't you be my neighbor?".
-  * Input: 3
-  * Output: "Won't you be my neighbor?"

-9. When a number contains a '1', '2' and '3', the last exception is to be followed over the previous two.
-  * input: 132
-  * Output: "Won't you be my neighbor?"

 ## Setup/Installation Requirements